Metrology

 ASSEMBLY DATUMS

 As machine assembly progresses, the as-built geometry of core components serves as a reference for further alignment activities.
-The cryostat base will be aligned using the target nests of the Tokamak Pit Network; the toroidal field coils and cryostat lower cylinder will be aligned in relation to the as-built position of the cryostat base; and the coordinate frame of the 18 toroidal field coils will serve as reference for the final alignment of the vacuum vessel, the remaining magnet systems and the in-vessel components.
+The cryostat base is aligned using the target nests of the Tokamak Pit Network; the toroidal field coils and cryostat lower cylinder are aligned in relation to the as-built position of the cryostat base; and the coordinate frame of the 18 toroidal field coils serves as reference for the final alignment of the vacuum vessel, the remaining magnet systems and the in-vessel components.

-Metrology will continue to play an important role after the assembly of the core machine, as in-vessel components in large numbers are installed during Assembly Phase II.
+Metrology will continue to play an important role after the assembly of the core machine, as in-vessel components are installed in large numbers.
 Manufactured in plants around the world and shipped to ITER, several thousand components must be customized during assembly to achieve the demanding tolerances allocated to in-vessel systems.
 As a single example, the assembly of the blanket modules inside the vessel requires a survey of approximately 4,400 components; each one needs to be individually customized to deliver the required alignment.